The structure of a local embedding and applications to Chern classes of weighted blow-ups: Introduction

 While the map $p: X'\to X$ is forcefully not proper, it is universally closed.
 A weight function $w$ on the set of substacks of $X'$ is naturally attached to the map $p$, referring to the number of possible extensions of maps involved in the valuative criterion of properness.
-This "probabilistic weight" contributes to a good definition of push-forward $p_*$ between the Chow rings of $X'$ and $X$, an extension of the usual definition of proper push-forward to this type of universally closed maps.
-In effect, the Chow ring $A(X)$ is a subalgebra of $A(X')$ whose additive structure can be recovered from $A(X')$ via the universally closed push-forward $p_*$.
+This "probabilistic weight" contributes to a good definition of push-forward $p_*$ between the Chow groups of $X'$ and $X$, an extension of the usual definition of proper push-forward to this type of universally closed maps.
+In effect, the Chow group $A(X)$ can be recovered from $A(X')$ via the universally closed push-forward $p_*$.